splvm/virtsys-meetup/content/about.md

 ## Sponsors

 > The organizers spent a lot of time and effort to make this meetup possible.
-If you would like to sponsor this meetup, please contact Mossaka at duibao55328 at gmail dot com.
+If you would like to sponsor this meetup, please contact us at splvm2021 at gmail dot com.

 We would like to thank the following sponsors for their support: